MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/webdriver.md

     ```

 3. Now, `EdgeDriver` is configured to drive the WebView2 in your project.
 For example, if you are using the **WebView2API Sample**, you may navigate to `https://microsoft.com` by running the `e.Url = @"https://www.microsoft.com";` command.
-Verify the Selenium drive WebView2 by setting a breakpoint on the line and running the project.
+Verify that Selenium can drive WebView2 by setting a breakpoint on the line and running the project.

     ```csharp
         //The following navigates the WebView2API Sample from bing.com to microsoft.com